The Record (North Jersey)

-The Record (also called The North Jersey Record, The Bergen Record, The Sunday Record (Sunday edition) and formerly The Bergen Evening Record) is a newspaper in New Jersey, United States.
-Serving Bergen, Essex, Hudson and Passaic counties in northern New Jersey, it has the second-largest circulation of the state's daily newspapers, behind The Star-Ledger.
+The Record (also called The North Jersey Record, The Bergen Record and formerly The Bergen Evening Record) is a newspaper in New Jersey, United States.
+Serving Bergen, Essex, Hudson and Passaic counties in North Jersey, it has the second-largest circulation of the state's daily newspapers, behind The Star-Ledger.

 The Record was under the ownership of the Borg family from 1930 to 2016, and the family went on to form North Jersey Media Group, which eventually bought its competitor, the Herald News.
 Both papers are now owned by Gannett Company, which purchased the Borgs' media assets in July 2016.

 For years, The Record had its primary offices in Hackensack with a bureau in Wayne.
 Following the purchase of the competing Herald News of Passaic, both papers began centralizing operations in what is now Woodland Park, where The Record is currently based.

 History

 The newspaper was first published as The Evening Record, on June 5, 1895, by Evan G. Runner.
 Based on Main Street in Hackensack, Runner had two investors initially, Frank Cook and George Alden, and went through many others until 1920.
 At that time, a group of eight investors bought the company, which had changed its name to The Evening Record and Bergen County Herald.

 Two of the 1920 investors were Matt C. Ely and John Borg.
 Ely and Borg bought out the other investors, and partnered as publisher and editor for a number of years.
 The name was simplified in 1922 to The Bergen Evening Record.
 When Ely became ill in 1929, Borg bought out his interest as well.
 Other sources have Borg, a Wall Street financier who gave up his previous business upon getting into news, buying Ely out in 1930.